4South/grunt-minispade/README.md

 `moduleIdGenerator` A function which takes one argument that is the path name of the file and returns the name of the minispade module.
 If this option is set, the `prefixToRemove` option is ignored to avoid collision

-`stringModule` If set to true, the output will be a string rather than a closure and a @sourceURL wil be appended for easier debugging
+`stringModule` If set to true, the output will be a string rather than a closure and a #sourceURL will be appended for easier debugging

 e.g  If your javascript files are first compiled from coffeescript they may be outputted in a directory called "compiledJS".
 Your register statements thus need to have "compiledJS/" removed from them in order for your requires to find them.